-Turkey: Istanbul power exchange eyes market coupling with Balkans exchanges22.
-July 2016. / SEE Energy News
+Turkey: Istanbul power exchange eyes market coupling with Balkans exchanges, SEE Energy News

 General Manager of Istanbul Energy Exchange (EXIST), Huseyin Savas said that talks related to collaboration with energy markets of neighboring countries are still in progress.